hanjos/conditio-clj/README.md

 # Why?

-I haven't used Clojure in _years_, so this idea seemed as good an excuse as any :smile:
+I haven't used Clojure in _years_, so this seemed as good an excuse as any :smile:

-It's a good opportunity to remove some cobwebs and check out some "new" stuff, such as `deps.edn`, transducers, maybe `spec` (I said it has been some time...).
+It's an opportunity to remove some cobwebs and check out some "new" stuff, such as `deps.edn`, transducers, maybe `spec` (I said it has been some time...).
 Let's see how far I go...

 # How?